caiorgarcez/TestGit/README.md

 ### Some useful commands

 The first step is to create a folder called: ''Git'' for cloning your repositories and modify them.
+Go to any directory of your choice and run in Git Bash:
+`$ mkdir  Git"`

-Later, it is necessary to associate your Github account to your Git client.
+Later, associate your Github account to your Git client:

-`$ git config --global user.name "enter here your username."`
+`$ git config --global user.name "enter here your username"`

-`$ git config --global user.email "enter here your email associated to your Github account."`
+`$ git config --global user.email "enter here your email associated to your Github account"`

-Then clone the repository in your created Git folder.
+Then clone the repository of your choice in your recently created Git folder.

 `$git clone https://urloftherepository.`

-Create a markdown file called myfistfile.md.
-The objective is to add this file to your Github repository.
-Then run:
+In case of a new repository, navigate to the created directory using `cd /nameoftherepository` and insert a markdown file called README.md:

 `$ git add myfirstfile.md`